AutoGIS-2021/exercise-5-happro/docs/index.md

 # Entrance page

-## Publishing the maps

-In order to access the files via the links, you need to set the repository as public and adjust the GitHub pages settins
 ## My maps

 Edit the text below and add links to the maps that you have created: